Monday to Friday from 8 a.m. to 7 p.m. and Saturday from 8 a.m. to 3 p.m.

 The precocity of the diagnosis is essential in suspect puppies, or at risk, because there are simple and less invasive interventions which are no longer possible after a certain age.

+There is no longer any notion of diagnostic urgency in adult dogs.
 The diagnosis of canine hip dysplasia can only be confirmed by a veterinarian.
 It is based on a range of elements including the type of dog, its diet and its way of life, the signs reported by its master, the study of its gait and its postures, the orthopedic examination (vigil and under anesthesia) and radiographic examination.
 Certain elements of this evaluation are carried out by veterinarians who are “specialists” in domestic carnivore surgery and experienced in the practice of these techniques.

 How is hip dysplasia in dogs treated?

 Being dysplastic requires regular veterinary monitoring.
 Treatments are tailored on a case-by-case basis.
 A certain number of dogs benefit from hygienic measures (adapted diet and activity), others really need more or less long analgesic cures (always on veterinary advice and prescription).
+When these cures are necessary, dysplasia surgery should be considered.
+A consultation with a surgical specialist is recommended to discuss the pros and cons of such a decision.
+Surgery is necessary and beneficial in some cases.

+A particular intervention, the pubic symphysiodesis, is useful only until the age of 18-20 weeks, but it is not very risky therefore carried out as a preventive measure.
 Another surgery, the double pelvic osteotomy (a recent alternative to the triple pelvic osteotomy), is most often reserved for dogs 5 to 10 months old.
 Hence the importance of early diagnosis.
+Other interventions (hip prosthesis and excision of the femur head) are reserved for cases which have a painful hip and which do not improve with conventional treatment.

 What is the prognosis for hip dysplasia in dogs?